 Overall, the chlorine industry is a large producer around the world because these products are essential for so many aspects of our daily lives.
 Globally, 65 million tons of chlorine were produced in 2016, with 14 million produced in the U.S. and 10 million produced in Europe.
 In the United States alone, the chlor-alkali industry generates at least $8 billion each year in sales and employs approximately 20,000 workers directly, as well as creates thousands of other jobs in related industries.

-Though chlorine manufacturing is vital for many applications and is largely considered to be a positive economic factor, some of the procedures in place for producing these materials are putting the workers at risk.
+Though chlorine manufacturing is vital for many applications and is largely considered to be a positive economic factor, some of the procedures in place for producing these materials are putting the workers at risk of asbestos exposure.

 Asbestos Use in Chlorine Manufacturing